IBM/build-custom-stt-model-with-diarization/WIKI.md

 5. Run the Application

 # Components and services

+* [Speech to Text](https://cloud.ibm.com/catalog/services/speech-to-text): The Speech to Text service converts the human voice into the written word.
+It can be used anywhere there is a need to bridge the gap between the spoken word and their written form, including voice control of embedded systems, transcription of meetings and conference calls, and dictation of email and notes.

 * [Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage): IBM Cloud Object Storage is a highly scalable cloud storage service, designed for high durability, resiliency and security.
 Store, manage and access your data via our self-service portal and RESTful APIs.
 Connect applications directly to Cloud Object Storage use other IBM Cloud Services with your data.